DrSmCraft/Curve-Path-Generator/README.md

 -Reset Button doesn't work
 -Alliance selection doesnt work

+Future Plans:
+-Change Gui to Use PyQt5 instead of Matplotlib.
+-Make Curve Code more accurate.

 This app was not tested extensively.
 Let me know of bugs and glitches.